Protocol Support

 wayland-info | rg 'decoration'Single-Pixel Buffer

-and some toolkits use for cheap solid fills and placeholder surfaces.
-There is
+cheap solid fills and placeholder surfaces.
+Nothing to configure.

 # smoke test